telerik/fiddler-everywhere-docs/user-guide/sessions-list.md

 description: "Learn how to use the Sessions section in the Fiddler Everywhere web-debugging HTTP-proxy client."
 slug: saved-sessions-tab
 tags: Fiddler sessions, saved sessions, sessions list, Fiddler sessions tab
-publish: true
+publish: false
 position: 40
 ---

 # Sessions Section

 The **Sessions** list in Fiddler Everywhere provides the option to save, modify, inspect, encrypt, and share previously captured traffic.
-The section is part of a collapsable panel that you can hide/show to optimize your working space.
+The section is part of a collapsible panel (in the **Live Traffic** pane) that you can hide/show to optimize your working space.

 To save sessions to the **Sessions** list, use the [**Save**]({%slug web-sessions-list%}#save) and [**Share**]({%slug web-sessions-list%}#share) options of the **Live Traffic** list.
 All saved entries are automatically sorted in alphabetical order.